 - Chaos will reign for several days if not longer.
 Schools, restaurants, stores, etc. will simply shut down.

-- Law enforcement and military units will swarm the city.
+- Law enforcement and military units will likely swarm the city.

-- Entire streets will be closed off, and sections of the city shut down.
+- Entire streets will be closed off, and sections of the city shut will be shut down.

 - Many buildings will be set ablaze or possibly even collapse (if the attack involves bombings)